NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-Console.md

 The NuGet Package Manager Console is built into Visual Studio on Windows version 2012 and later.
 (It is not included with Visual Studio for Mac or Visual Studio Code.)

 The console lets you use [NuGet PowerShell commands](../tools/powershell-reference.md) to find, install, uninstall, and update NuGet packages.
 Using the console is necessary in cases where the Package Manager UI does not provide a way to perform an operation.
+To use `nuget.exe` commands in the console, see [Using the nuget.exe CLI in the console](#using-the-nuget-exe-cli-in-the-console).

 For example, finding and installing a package is done with three easy steps: